Wednesday, June 3, 2015

 Jesus was well familiar with the story of Esau and Jacob when He told the parable of the prodigal son.
 Coincidence?
 No way.
 There are no coincidences with God!

 God loves to find lost things.
 He seeks things far greater than socks or bracelets too.
-He seeks lost human being.
+He seeks lost human beings.
 He LOVES when they come to Him in need - receiving forgiveness of sin when they come.
 Nothing makes heaven happier than a sinner who repents.

 "7 Just so, I tell you, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance." - Luke 15:7